issp-center-dev/mVMC/doc/fourier/en/fourier_util_en.rst

 ${NAMELIST} is the NameList input-file name of :math:`{\mathcal H}\Phi`/mVMC, and
 ${GEOMETRY} is the path to the :ref:`geometry` file.

-The work of this utility is slightly different between the correlation functions from each mode of :math:`{\mathcal H}\Phi` (Lanczos, TPQ, Full diagonalization, LOBCG) and mVMC.
+The behavior of this utility is slightly different between the correlation functions from each mode of :math:`{\mathcal H}\Phi` (Lanczos, TPQ, Full diagonalization, LOBCG) and mVMC.
 In the following cases, we assume that